Drevon-Shaw/active-directory-lab-part-1-/README.md

 You can obtain official ISO files from Microsoft:
 [https://www.microsoft.com/en-us/evalcenter/](https://www.microsoft.com/en-us/evalcenter/)

-**THIS LAB WILL NOT BE GOING THROUGHT THE PROCCESS OF INSTALLING VMS AND CONFIGURING THEM.
+**THIS LAB WILL NOT BE GOING THROUGH THE PROCCESS OF INSTALLING VMS AND CONFIGURING THEM.
 IF NEEDED TO KNOW HOW TO DO THIS YOUTUBE IS GREAT.
 OR I WILL MAKE ANOTHER REPOSITORY ON HOW TO**
 **VMWARE OR ORACLE VIRTUAL BOX IS FINE WHEN DOING THIS LAB.
 ALSO BE AWARE OF PC REQUIRMENTS BECAUSE WE WILL BE RUNNING 2 VMS AT THE SAME TIME**

 ---